Tax Comparison

 CategoryπŸ‡¬πŸ‡§ United KingdomπŸ‡¦πŸ‡ͺ United Arab EmiratesNotes

-Personal Income TaxUp to 45% (additional rate)0%UK additional rate applies above Β£125,140.
+Personal Income TaxUp to 45 per cent (additional rate)0 per centUK additional rate applies above GBP 125,140.
 UAE has no personal income tax.

-Capital Gains Tax18% (basic rate) / 24% (higher rate)0%Rates unified across all asset classes in Autumn Budget 2024, effective 30 October 2024.
+Capital Gains Tax18 per cent (basic rate) / 24 per cent (higher rate)0 per centRates unified across all asset classes in Autumn Budget 2024, effective 30 October 2024.
 UAE levies no capital gains tax on individuals.

 Wealth TaxNone (but council tax applies)NoneNeither jurisdiction levies a direct wealth tax.